Shelltroecnec/Home_Automation_Security_System_using_pi/README.md

-# Home_Automation_Security_System_using_pi
+# Home Automation and Security system using RPi

-In this Project we use multiple of sensors and Intergrate with Raspberry pi.
-To develop Home automation with Security
+In this Project we are using multiple of sensors as an inputs for the Home Automation and IOT based security system. which we have intergrated with RPi.

-Hardware Used In this Project :
+**Hardware Used In this Project :**

 > Raspberry pi 3b+

 >DHT11 (Temperature and Humidity Sensor)